 Kalbarri National Park in Spring

-And we have a full on spring in Kalbarri National Park.
+And we have a full-on spring in Kalbarri National Park.
 Everything is blooming around, even the desert.
-Small, shrunken plants have come back to life and are decorated with thousands of colorful flowers.
+Small, shrunken plants have come back to life and are decorated with thousands of colourful flowers.
 Bushes with only a few medium green leaves put up one meter long shoots, on which fancifully curled flowers proudly sway!

 Everything looked beautiful and unreal, especially when we were driving along a sandy track.
 This is where every now and then cars were standing in the ruts, and people on their knees were taking pictures of a tiny thing (I know what I’m saying, I did it myself).

-In the middle of Kalbarri National Park there is Murchison River that is meandering around beautifully between dramatically shaped rocks.
+In the middle of Kalbarri National Park, there is Murchison River that is meandering around beautifully between dramatically shaped rocks.
 In addition, the views were stunning.
-Z Bend Lookout is located on the top of the hill with a view to a bending river at the bottom of the gorge.
+Z Bend Lookout is located on the top of the hill with a view of a bending river at the bottom of the gorge.